janafrady/portfolio/README.md

-Here are a variety of different coding projects (all in Python) I made throughout the past year:
+A variety of different coding projects (all in Python) I made throughout the past year:

 **Senior Year High School:**\